|

 The suspect retrieved something from a fold in her dress.
 Just as

-Wexli was about to enter her mind, she pressed something on
+Wexli was about to enter her mind, she pressed a button on

 17.